Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Multimodal Fusion in Robot Vision Tasks

 In multimodal fusion for semantic scene understanding, the attention mechanism, with its powerful adaptive weighting ability, effectively captures long-range dependencies between cross-modal features, enhancing the association between different modal information and thereby improving the model's expressive power and generalization ability.
 Its parallel computing capability also accelerates the processing of large-scale datasets, making it particularly suitable for real-time scene understanding tasks.
 By utilizing a unified model architecture, the attention mechanism reduces the complexity of data preprocessing and strengthens the fusion of multimodal data, becoming the mainstream method in the field of multimodal fusion.

 Several recent studies have exemplified the effectiveness of attention-based frameworks in multimodal scene understanding, particularly in 3D scene completion, segmentation, and object detection.
 For instance,MRFTrans~\cite{xu2024mrftrans}, a transformer-based framework, fuses semantic, geometric, and depth information to address the challenge of monocular 3D scene completion, achieving state-of-the-art performance on SemanticKITTI and NYUv2 datasets by effectively modeling long-range dependencies and refining depth estimates.
 DefFusion~\cite{xu2024deffusion} introduces a deformable transformer mechanism that dynamically adjusts to multimodal data, mitigating over-attention and noise, and significantly improving 3D semantic segmentation, particularly on large-scale benchmarks like NuScenes.On the other hand ,DMA~\cite{li2024dense} focuses on open-vocabulary 3D scene understanding, aligning dense correspondences between 3D points, 2D images, and text, utilizing vision-language models to generalize across diverse indoor and outdoor scenarios.
 Lastly, Multi-Sem Fusion~\cite{xu2024multi} integrates LiDAR and camera data for 3D object detection, employing adaptive attention and deep feature fusion to enhance detection accuracy, although its reliance on offline processing limits real-time applicability.
 The CLFT~\cite{gu2024clft} model achieves the fusion of camera and LiDAR data by projecting LiDAR point clouds onto the camera plane, upsampling them into 2D feature maps, and then inputting them together with camera images into a Transformer-based network.
 The model utilizes a bidirectional network and a cross-fusion strategy to integrate data from both sensors at the Transformer decoder layer, enhancing the accuracy and robustness of semantic segmentation in autonomous driving.
+However, it is important to note that although the attention mechanism performs well in multimodal alignment, the standard self-attention operation is computationally expensive, with its time and memory complexity growing quadratically with input length,as show in the standard self-attention operation is defined as:

+as illustrated in Figure~\ref{fig:attention}, where $Q, K, V \in \mathbb{R}^{L \times d_k}$ are the query, key, and value matrices, $L$ is the input sequence length, and $d_k$ is the feature dimension.
+This operation requires pairwise interactions between all tokens in the sequence.
+Its computational complexity is: